-2.9 Inventories
+2.7 Inventories

-The merchandise inventory is determined using the retail method, which segregates inventory into different departments sharing common characteristics, and records each category based on its selling price.
-The cost of the inventory is derived by deducting the profit margin from the selling price applying specific cost factors for each retail department.
+The merchandise inventory is determined using the retail method.
+According to the retail method the inventory is segregated into different departments with common characteristics and are valued at their selling price.
+Based on this value inventory are determined based on its cost net of discounts, applying specific cost factors for each merchandise department.

 Cost factors represent the average cost of each department based on its initial inventory and purchases for the period.